narasimha-gaonkar/mental_health_prediction/README.md

-# Project Title: Predicting Mental Health in the IT Industry
+Predicting Mental Health in the IT Industry

 # Objective:
   Visualization, Data Normalization, Machine Learning Predictions